 The exact way of how your emails work will depend on whether you use POP or IMAP and you can read about it in our article!

 Office 365 Pros

 Enter Office 365...
-It's built on the foundation of Exchange server - a true enterprise solution.
-Unlike Exchange, it doesn't require you to have own server and everything works in Microsoft cloud, making it suitable for even small businesses.
-Google also offers a similar solution, called GSuite but if you are used to having desktop applications like Outlook, Word, and Excel - GSuite is not for you.
+Based on the foundation of the Exchange server, it's a real enterprise solution.
+Unlike Exchange, it doesn't require you to have a server, and everything works in Microsoft cloud, making it suitable for even small businesses.
+Google also offers a similar solution, called GSuite but if you want desktop applications like Outlook, Word, and Excel - GSuite is not for you.

 1. Seamless access to Enterprise grade email server from any device.
 All your sent items, drafts, folders, contacts, and calendar will look exactly the same on computers, web, phones and tablets.
-Update a contact on your phone and it will be automatically updated across all your devices.
-Send a reply from your tablet and you'll see the reply from your computer.
-Schedule a meeting with somebody on your laptop and your phone will notify you when it's time to go!
+When you update a contact on your phone, it will be automatically updated across all your devices.
+When you send a reply from your tablet, you'll see the sent message on your computer as well.
+When you chedule a meeting with somebody on your laptop, your phone will notify you when it's time to go!

 2. Ability to store files in the cloud – OneDrive for Business – and access them from any device.
 If you are in a foreign country or don't have your devices with you, you can go to an Internet cafe or library, log in to your account and all your emails, documents, and other business data is there.
-Even if you have a disaster and all of your computers are destroyed, your data is still in the cloud and you can work from any device.
+Even if a disaster destroys your computers, your data is still in the cloud, and you can work from any device.

 6. You can keep your business data in the same account.
 Instead of relying on your legacy emails system and using DropBox, Google Drive, or iCloud, everything can be kept in Office 365.